-Figure 1: The top diagram of the Bank domain
+Fig. 1.
+The top diagram of the Bank domain.

-Figure 2: Fully detailed top diagram
+Fig. 2.
+Fully detailed top diagram.

-suffix to Client.
+As a first refinement step we can now take a closer look at what a client is.
+The details of the Client type are shown in Fig. 3.
+There, we can see that each client is identified by a Client Nr, as indicated by the (nr) suffix to Client.
 Each client provides the bank with a unique address as indicated by the arrow tipped bar spanning the role of the lives at relationship type that is attached to Client.
 This address is mandatory for each client.
 This "mandatoryness" is indicated by the black dot.
 Address is a normal object type without any other types clustered to it.
 Therefore, it is drawn in the traditional ORM way using a solid ellipse.
 The (description) suffix to Address within the solid ellipse indicates that an address is identified by a description.
 This corresponds to the same underlying graphical abbreviation.